cryptocracy/deruptars/README.md

 avatar element for Deruptars at https://derupt.io

 # premise
-Creates a "Deruptar" (an avatar), who's properties are based on a given public STX principle deposit address.
+Creates a "Deruptar" (an avatar), who's properties are based on a given public STX principal deposit address.

 # how
 The avatar is the result of a composite of layered png files.